dubzzz/fast-check/website/blog/2023-09-21-detect-prototype-pollution-automatically/index.md

 ## Prototype pollution

-The root of prototype pollution is that by default - or more precisely: except if precisely stated not to - any instance of object inherit from the Object class in JavaScript.
+The root cause of prototype pollution is that, by default (or more precisely, unless explicitly stated otherwise), any instance of an object inherits from the Object class in JavaScript.

 The following piece of code highlights it: